dizzyfrogs/glean/README.md

 ## Notes

 All data is in-memory via Zustand.
 Nothing persists between page refreshes, which is intentional for the demo.
 The mock data in `lib/mock-data.ts` is seeded with 30 days of realistic waste logs designed to surface clear patterns for the AI recommendations.

+If `OPENAI_API_KEY` is not set, the recommendations panel falls back to mock recommendations so the demo works without an API key.